 The Dartmouth Conference 1960 – 2015

 The Dartmouth Conference is the longest continuous bilateral dialogue between citizens of the Soviet Union, now Russia, and the United States.
-It has been an attempt to create Sustained Dialogue on the changing nature of the relationship between the two countries for the purposes of preventing nuclear war.
+It has been an attempt to create Sustained Dialogue on the changing nature of the relationship between the two countries for the purpose of preventing nuclear war.
 Furthermore, strengthening the relationship between these two […]

 Tajikistan 1993 – 2005